Machine-Learning-Enhanced Entanglement Detection Under Noisy Quantum Measurements: Computational Study

 Figure \ref{c:2} illustrates the F1 score values across different confidence levels when 20\% of the data was used for training.
 As shown in the figure, the F1 score improves progressively with increasing confidence levels.

-In conclusion, the results from this computational study highlight that the model achieves near-perfect performance in accuracy, precision, and F1 score across a variety of training-test splits.
+In conclusion, the results highlight that the model achieves near-perfect performance in accuracy, precision, and F1 score across a variety of training-test splits.
 These findings suggest that the model is highly reliable and suitable for tasks requiring accurate and balanced performance across multiple evaluation metrics.